-The process, commonly referred to as fracing, has been used by the oil and natural gas industry since the 1940s and has become a key element of shale development worldwide.
+The process has been used by the natural gas and oil oil and natural gas industry since the 1940s and has become a key element of shale development worldwide.
 In fact, this process is used in nearly all shale wells drilled in the U.S. today.
-Properly conducted modern fracing is a safe, sophisticated, highly engineered and controlled procedure.
+Properly conducted modern hydraulic fracturing is a safe, sophisticated, highly engineered and controlled procedure.

-Fracing (a critical component of the completion process) lasts from approximately a few days to no more than a couple of weeks depending on the number of required stages and the number of wells being completed at the wellsite.
+Hydraulic fracturing lasts from approximately a few days to no more than a couple of weeks, depending on the number of required stages and the number of wells being completed at the wellsite.
 It is limited to a specific, environmentally safe area thousands of feet below freshwater zones.
-It allows vast amounts of previously unattainable oil and natural gas to flow efficiently and economically to the wellbore.
+And it allows vast amounts of previously unattainable natural gas and oil oil and natural gas to flow efficiently and economically to the wellbore.

-A carefully designed and controlled pressurized mixture of sand and water – combined with special-purpose additives – is pumped down a oil or natural gas well and into the deep shale rock formation to create microfractures.
-These newly created microfractures are propped open by the sand, which allows oil and natural gas to flow into and through the wellbore to be collected at the surface.
+A carefully designed and controlled mixture of approximately 98%99% sand and water – combined with approximately 1%2% of special purpose additives – is pumped down a natural gas or oil an oil or natural gas well and into the deep rock formation to create microfractures.
+These newly created microfractures are propped open by the sand, which allows natural gas and oil oil and natural gas to flow into and through the wellbore to be collected at the surface.
 The special-purpose additives are compounds found in common household products.
 They help reduce friction and corrosion and inhibit bacteria to make the fracturing process effective.

-A representation showing the percent by volume composition of typical deep shale gas hydraulic fracture components (see graphic) reveals that approximately 98% of the fracturing mixture is comprised of freshwater and sand.
+A representation showing the percent by volume composition of typical deep shale oil and natural gas hydraulic fracture components (see graphic) reveals that more than 98%99% of the fracturing mixture is comprised of water and sand.
 This mixture is injected into deep shale formations and is typically confined by many thousands of feet of rock layers.

 ||Other Common Uses*|